 Chlamydomonas is a single-celled organism with 2 flagella.

-Although this organism is a single cell, the life cycle is similar to that with haploid adults.
+Although this organism is a single cell, the life cycle is similar to a haploid-dominant life cycle.

 It reproduces asexually (by mitosis) when conditions are favorable.